You can’t mitigate a risk you don’t know about. Here are eight ways to identify your organization’s potential risks and better prepare to manage them.

 8 Risk Identification Strategies to Protect Your Business From Harm

 If you don’t know what could go wrong, you cannot prevent a potential emergency.
-In today’s complicated threat landscape, organizations in every industry face a wide variety of potential threats, from severe weather to cyberattacks to active shooter events.
-These risks all have the potential to cause harm, such as disrupting operations, damaging reputations, and impacting financial stability.
+In today’s complex threat landscape, organizations across every industry face a wide range of potential threats, from severe weather to cyberattacks to active shooter events.
+These risks can cause harm, including disrupting operations, damaging reputations, and impacting financial stability.

 Identifying these risks early and accurately is critical to implementing risk management strategies to protect your business.
-But coming up with a list of potential risks to your organization can be intimidating, especially when the stakes are high.
+But compiling a list of potential risks to your organization can be intimidating, especially when the stakes are high.

 This post explores eight risk identification strategies that can help you stay ahead of potential threats.
-It also offers resources for how to proceed so you can ensure your business is aware and well-prepared for whatever comes your way.
+It also offers guidance on how to proceed, so you can ensure your business is aware and well-prepared for whatever comes your way.

 What Is Risk Identification?

-Risk identification is the process of detecting, projecting, and documenting potential threats that could result in harm to your people or facilities or a disruption of your business operations.
-It is a part of the larger process of risk assessment under the umbrella of risk management.
-The primary goal of risk identification is to help anticipate issues before they occur in order for your team to establish risk mitigation strategies to limit and prevent negative impacts.
+Risk identification is the process of detecting, assessing, and documenting potential threats that could harm your people or facilities or disrupt your business operations.
+It is part of the larger risk assessment process under the umbrella of risk management.
+The primary goal of risk identification is to anticipate issues before they occur, enabling your team to establish risk mitigation strategies to limit and prevent negative impacts.

 Operational Risk Assessment Template